askui/askui/docs/docs/general/02-Getting Started/writing-your-first-test.md

 This is going to create

 - a `tsconfig.json`: [a json file specifying the root files and the compiler options required to compile the project](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html),
-- a `jest.config.json`: json file for configuration of Jest,
+- a `jest.config.js`: file for configuration of Jest,
 - a folder called `test` which includes:
   - `test/my-first-askui-test-suite.test.ts`: an example test with askui,
+  - a folder `helper` which contain `askui-helper.ts` file: this helper file is setting up the test enviroment for all tests

 To execute the test suite, enter